abdooldata/abdool-data-application-/README.md

 Contact

-For support or inquiries, contact us at: auh439@gmail.com.
+For any questions, please contact us at auh439@gmail.com.